Hariom Verma

 Hariom Verma (popularly known as Hariom) is an Indian politician who is serving as Member of 18th Uttar Pradesh Assembly from Amanpur Assembly constituency.
-In 2022 Uttar Pradesh Legislative Assembly election, he got 96,377 or 50.4% votes.
+In the 2022 Uttar Pradesh Legislative Assembly election, he got 96,377 or 50.4% votes and he was elected two times as Jila panchayat in Sadasy dist.
+Kasganj.

 Personal life

 His age is 37 years and his profession is agriculture land and jigsaw machine work.